4 Reasons to Not Agonize When You Don’t Make Perfect Marketing Content

 #1) Your marketing, your content isn’t about you

-Getting a handle on who is the focus of our content and marketing, is a ginormous hurdle for both new and seasoned coaches / business owners.
+Getting a handle on who is the focus of our content and marketing, is a ginormous hurdle.
+It’s a barrier for both new and seasoned coaches and business owners.

 In the beginning of starting a business, we’re super excited.
 We’ve created services, packages, and launched the first version of our website.
 And it seems that our clients are going to be as thrilled with our brand new set of services as we are.

-I’ve gotten a boatload of emails landing in my inbox that say just that…
+As a result, I get a boatload of emails landing in my inbox saying just that…

 ”We’re happy to announce the launch of our brand new ABC Company.
 We offer blah, blah, and blah services.
 Go here to set up a call with us.”

-Here’s the problem with this approach: ABC Leadership Coaching has done zero to “give first”.
+Here’s the problem with this approach: ABC Executive Coaching has done zero to “give first”.

 They have not made an effort to build a relationship with me.
 Heck, many times I don’t know them and haven’t even opted in their list!
 (Thank you, LinkedIn and various email address scraping services.)

 The newbie coach at ABC Leadership Coaching hasn’t shared a link to a helpful blog post.
-She’s missed the opportunity to share valuable tidbits I may not know about Leadership Coaching in the time of remote work.
+She’s missed the opportunity to share valuable tidbits I may not know about Leadership Coaching in the time of remote vs. in person work.

 If it helps, put a sticky note on your computer: “My content is in service of my future clients.”